tmustafad/waes-scalable-web/docs/USAGE.md

 ## Project Info

 It was a great pleasure for me to develop this microservice.
-Here I provide saveral ways to test it.
+Here I provide several ways to test it.

 ### Prerequisites